U.S. Route 90 in Texas: Van Horn to San Antonio

 US 90 begins in Van Horn at an intersection with Bus.
 I-10 and SH 54.
-US 90 travels in a southeastern direction towards Marfa where it starts an overlap with US 67.
-US 90 travels south and runs parallel to the US-Mexico Border near the Rio Grande.
-US 90 crosses the Amistad Reservoir then runs through Del Rio.
-US 90 turns right and runs east towards Brackettville.
-US 90 runs through Uvalde and Medina counties.
-US 90 then arrives in San Antonio where it serves as a major freeway.
-Multiple stack interchanges are under construction to gain access in and out of the freeway along the intersections at Loop 1604 and I-410.
-Further, the highway has a major junction with TX-151 as it continues eastward towards the city's inner Westside until its interchange with I-10 and I-35 at the southwest corner of Downtown.
+After crossing I-10, US 90 travels in a southeastern direction towards Marfa, where it starts an overlap with US 67.
+The two routes remain concurrent to east of Alpine.
+Here, US 90 travels south and runs parallel to the US–Mexico Border near the Rio Grande.
+After crossing the Amistad Reservoir and running through Del Rio, US 90 turns to the east towards Brackettville.
+It runs through Uvalde and Medina counties before entering San Antonio, where it serves as a major freeway.
+Multiple stack interchanges are under construction at the intersections at Loop 1604 and I-410.
+The highway has a major junction with SH 151 as it continues eastward through the city's inner westside before reaching an interchange with I-10 and I-35 at the southwest corner of Downtown.